fomightez/UGENE_help/Converting UGENE sequences to Serial Cloner.md

 - Toggle on `circular` option in the `Sequence` tab if the sequence is a plasmid.

-## Step 4: Enable the imported annotated features to show in Serial Cloner
+## Step 4: Enable the imported annotated features to show in Serial Cloner and Fix names

+You most likely will not need to adjust the features to `show` if your UGENE `.gb` file had already contained both annotations and the sequence.
+For whatever reason files already containing the sequence, seem to default to enabling `show` on the individual features.

 - Go to the `Features` tab and click `Edit` in the bottom right corner of the features window so you can toggle on `Show`.